In the quest for life, liberty, and the pursuit of happiness, the latter has inspired a hotly-debated scene of gurus telling us how to be happy.

 Concentrating only on meaning has its consequences, too.
 When people spend time thinking about the future or past, the more meaningful, and less happy, their lives become.
 That’s because they’ve invested in something bigger than themselves.
 This leads to greater worry and higher levels of stress and anxiety.
 In other words, it’s possible to be unhappy and have a meaningful life: you’ll make positive contributions to society, but through stress and struggle.

 This isn’t to say we should choose happiness or meaningfulness, but rather seek out a happy and balanced harmony of both.
-Science shows that synchronizing between the two is not only possible, but also good for your health.
+Social science shows that synchronizing between the two is not only possible, but also good for your health.

 Moreover, simply feeling good is not enough.
 People need meaning to thrive.